 On December 22, 2017, the SEC issued guidance under Staff Accounting Bulletin No. 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act ("SAB 118") directing taxpayers to consider the impact of the U.S. legislation as "provisional" when it does not have the necessary information available, prepared or analyzed (including computations) in reasonable detail to complete its accounting for the change in tax law.
-In accordance with SAB 118, we have calculated our taxes for fiscal 2018 to the best of our ability and we do not expect any significant changes, however our estimated income tax could change once we complete our tax return and thus our tax expense for fiscal 2018 is considered provisional and is expected to be finalized by the end of the one-year measurement period ending December 22, 2018.
+In accordance with SAB 118, we calculated our taxes for fiscal 2018 to the best of our ability and finalized our fiscal 2018 tax estimate by the end of the one-year measurement period ending December 22, 2018.
+The impact of finalizing our fiscal 2018 provision during this period did not result in a material impact on our consolidated financial statements.